ancapinty88/OpenCartProject/README.md

 - All test cases have been executed
 - The unresolved bugs/defects have low priority
 - No detected major risks remained un-mitigated
 - All resolved bugs have been retested and approved by the testers
-- Regression testing have been ran and no major bugs detected
 - All business requirements have been covered by test cases
 - All business requirements have been met
 ##### Risks: